 –Mozilla Developer Network

-Lets use ES6 classes then we will look into traditional way of defining Object and simulate them as classes.
+Lets use ES6 classes then we will look at the traditional way of defining an Object and simulate them as classes.

-As seen in the above example it is much simpler to define and reuse object in ES6.
-Hence, we would be using ES6 in all our examples.
+As seen in the above example it is much simpler to define and reuse objects in ES6.
+Hence, we would be using ES6 in all of our examples.

-3. Encapsulation – The process of wrapping property and function within a single unit is known as encapsulation.
+3. Encapsulation – The process of wrapping properties and functions within a single unit is known as encapsulation.

 Let’s understand encapsulation with an example.

-In the above example we simply create an person Object using the constructor and Initialize it property and use it functions we are not bother about the implementation details.
-We are working with an Objects interface without considering the implementation details.
+In the above example we simply create a person Object using the constructor and Initialize its properties and use its functions.
+We are not bothered with the implementation details.
+We are working with an Object’s interface without considering the implementation details.

-In the above example we try to access some property(person1.firstname) and functions(person1.getDetails_noaccess) but it returns undefine while their is a method which we can access from the person object(person1.getDetails_access()), by changing the way to define a function we can restrict its scope.
+In the above example we try to access some property(person1.firstname) and functions(person1.getDetails_noaccess) but it returns undefined while their is a method which we can access from the person object(person1.getDetails_access()).
+By changing the way we define a function we can restrict its scope.

-In the above example, we define an Person Object with certain property and method and then we inherit the Person Object in the Student Object and use all the property and method of person Object as well define certain property and methods for Student.
+In the above example, we define an Person Object with certain properties and methods and then we inherit the Person Object in the Student Object and use all the properties and methods of the person Object as well as define certain properties and methods for the Student Object.

-In the above code, super keyword is used to refer immediate parent class instance variable.
+In the above code, the super keyword is used to refer to the immediate parent class’s instance variable.